codiga/doc.codiga.io/docs/integration-ci.md

 ## Triggering new analysis from CI

-We support analysis trigger from your continuous integration job.
-This is very simple to put in place and we use a generic method that can be adapted to most continuous integration environment such as jenkins or travis-ci.
+We support analysis triggers from your continuous integration job.
+This is very simple to put in place and we use a generic method that can be adapted to most continuous integration environments such as jenkins or travis-ci.

 ## Installing the CI tools